 Criteria for Lafayette's Citizen of the Year are as follows:

-- Must NOT be a current elected or paid member of any City Council, school board or commission.
+- Must NOT be a current elected or paid member of any City Council or school board.

 - Must be a current Lafayette resident.

 - Must be someone who has given of their time, money or energy to help make Lafayette a healthy community, where people will want to live, work and shop.

 - Must be someone who models excellence in everything they do.

 - Must be someone who brings this community together and/or makes us proud to be a member of the community.